schwink/android-recipies/README.md

-# Android reference app
+# Android Recipies

-A simple app showcasing latest versions of APIs and verified best practices.

-Intended use is to prompt LLMs to imitate this sample code base.
+A cookbook of widgets and UI constructions I like to reuse.

+I originally committed this to try and prompt ChatGPT to follow the patterns here, after noticing weird recommendations that I believe may be references to outdated beta releases of Jetpack Compose.
+That didn't really work, but here are the instructions:

-# Project structure
+## Project structure

 - Define a top-level App composable entrypoint which MainActivity delegates to
 - Define a custom Application to hold androidx.lifecycle.viewmodel.CreationExtras for dependency injection

-# Project dependencies
+## Project dependencies

-- Never add *.jvmstubs dependencies
+- The app should never depend on *.jvmstubs libraries

-# Navigation
+## Navigation

 - Use the type-safe Kotlin DSL with androidx.navigation.compose.NavHost
-- In the App composable, rememberNavController() and define the NavHost
-- Use backStackEntry.toRoute<T> to get destinations
 - To pass complex serializable arguments, use a helper class like SerializableJsonNavType

-# Screens
+## Screens

-- Each screen in the app has a root component hosting a androidx.compose.material3.Scaffold
+- Each screen in the app has a root component named *Screen hosting a androidx.compose.material3.Scaffold
-- Screens use ViewModels and delegate their asynchronous suspend work to viewModelScope

-# Style
+## Style

 - Use Material Design v3 androidx.compose.material3
-- In the Activity, wrap the App composable in the theme to apply it everywhere
-- Set Theme dynamicColor = false so that it follows the specified colors
+- Set ```dynamicColor = false``` on the theme so that it actually uses the specified colors